 Using your ERP for routine maintenance is one of the easiest ways to reduce wait time when it comes to work station breakdowns and malfunctioning machines.
 We all know too well the consequences of line shut-downs and breakages within a process, and the effect in can have on both revenue and product quality.
 Because ERP can track the productivity of every stage on your shop floor, it can also monitor any slowdown; alerting you to possible upcoming problems.
 With this information, you can schedule maintenance ahead of time, when it will have the least effect on your productions and before it causes an unplanned (and wasteful) disaster in your workflow.

-One of the most foundational tenets of using ERP for Lean is the idea they must work together, not merely one for the other.
+One of the most foundational tenets of using ERP for Lean to revolutionize the industry is the idea they must work together, not merely one for the other.
 While keeping lean principles in mind will help you to map out and structure how your business is using ERP, you can also wield your enterprise software in order to support your adherence to lean manufacturing methodologies.
 Whether it’s scheduling production in line with maintenance needs or demand planning, ERP can provide the goldmine of data you need in order to power lean production methods throughout every aspect of your business.

 For more advice on lean manufacturing principles or help implementing your ERP for lean manufacturing principles, contact an expert at Datix today.
-We have consultants with expertise in Lean Six Sigma and certified in a multitude of ERP systems like Plex and Epicor.
+We have consultants with expertise in Lean Six Sigma and certified in a multitude of ERP systems like Infor and Epicor.
 Let us know how we can help you!